Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is documented and monitored

 If the animal enters via another EU country

-The animal can then be brought into Sweden via an optional customs declaration post, where you must report at a so-called red file or corridor, that you are taking in an animal.
+The animal can then be brought into Sweden via an optional customs declaration post, where you must report to the Swedish customs at a so-called red file or corridor, that you are taking in an animal.
 Read more on the Swedish Customs' website.
-If the animal is not reported to customs, the animal may be denied entry into Sweden or, in the worst case, euthanized immediately.
+If the animal is not reported to customs, the animal may be denied entry into Sweden or, in the worst case, euthanized.

 The animal comes directly to Sweden from a country outside the EU